petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 {% include 3DLUTViewer lut="bmpcc6k_DebeautifiedWithoutMatrixRestore.cube" %}
 {% include Gap %}

-There are still some minor defects, and that is probably due to lack of resolution of measurements.
+There are still some minor defects, and this is probably due to lack of resolution of measurements.
 As further increasing the measurement resolution would take too long to capture, the next step is to implement a hybrid measurement sequence with a basic resolution across the entire cube and a high resolution on the `r+g+b=1` plane.

 ## How Virtual Production pipeline should look like?